puavous/browser1k/a23entry/readme.txt

 I use (with the compo organizers' kind permission), the Brotli packing trick introduced by p01 last year.
 Therefore the intro web page must come from a server that attaches a content encoding header.
-I include the same mini server that p01 used last year, and to give credit to where it needs to go, I named it accordingly.
+I include the same kind of mini server that p01 used last year.
 To run the intro from a local machine, launch the server like this:

-  node p01s_mini-server.js
+  node mini-server.js

 Then take your browser to the elite port provided by the server: